How to Sell Designs on Canva and Actually Make Money

 • Your Own Website or Portfolio

 Freelance Canva services are often more profitable than simply selling templates, especially if you can manage recurring work (like weekly social media content packages).
+I’ve seen people upload 50+ templates with zero sales, then switch to freelancing and start earning within weeks.
+The difference is direct client demand.

 d) Teach Canva Skills